Richmond, British Columbia: Capstan Village

-Aberdeen Square

-Fairchild Developments built a six-floor expansion to its Chinese-oriented shopping centre, Aberdeen Centre.
-The plan includes an office building and a link to the Canada Line's Aberdeen station.
-The new complex was completed and opened up to the public in 2014.

-Bridgeport Station

-The River Rock Casino Resort is located near the Canada Line Bridgeport station and has built a 12-story hotel.
-The casino has added an addition above the newly added six-story car park and SkyTrain Bridgeport Station.
-TransLink (the Canada Line owner) gave the Great Canadian Casino Corporation land worth $9.5 million, and $4.5 million in cash in return for building the park-and-ride facility.
-Transit users are charged $3.00 per day to use the facility (up from an initial $2.00 charge).

 Garden City Lands

 The 55.2 ha parcel known as the Garden City Lands was leased by the federal government for decades and was formerly used as a transmitter site for program requirements of the Canadian Coast Guard.
 The property is bounded by Westminster Highway, Garden City Road, Alderbridge Way and No. 4 Road and has been within the Provincial Agricultural Land Reserve (ALR) since 1973.
 In 2005, the Federal Government of Canada deemed the land as "surplus" to its needs and sold the site to the Canada Lands Company, a federal Crown corporation.

 The City of Richmond, Canada Lands Company, and the Musqueam Indian Band entered a 2005 agreement with the federal government that included the intent to remove the land from the ALR for the purposes of high-density development.
 In April 2008, an application to exclude the land from the Agricultural Land Reserve was made to the Agricultural Land Commission.
 The application was rejected on 10 February 2009.

 On 8 March 2010, Richmond City Council announced a deal had been approved whereby the city would purchase the entire parcel of land from the Musqueam Band and Canada Lands Company for $59.2 million.

-The Musqueam band has since brought a lawsuit against the City of Richmond claiming they sold it under duress.
+The Musqueam band has since brought a lawsuit against the City of Richmond, claiming they sold it under duress.
 The lawsuit remains dormant and it is the understanding of Coun.
 Harold Steves that the lawsuit will remain dormant unless the city wants to develop the lands into anything that is not related to ALR use.

 Arts and culture

+Attractions

+The Richmond Public Library has four branches across the city: Brighouse (Main), Ironwood, Cambie, Steveston.
+The library also operates a limited service in the Hamilton neighbourhood.

+The Richmond Art Gallery is a contemporary art gallery located within the Richmond Cultural Centre in Minoru Park, showcasing the work of Canadian, Indigenous, and international artists.

+The Richmond Museum, located next to the Richmond Art Gallery, hosts exhibitions and programming showcasing Richmond's past, present, and future.

+Events

+During summer weekends, the annual Richmond Night Market, North America's largest night market, draws crowds from across the region.
+Operated similarly to a typical Asian night market, visitors can find popular street food, toys, clothes, accessories, arcade games, and live entertainment.

 On Canada Day, Richmond has an annual festival in Steveston called the Steveston Salmon Festival.
-This event includes a parade, and a huge barbecued salmon sale in front of the Steveston Community Centre.
-Locally based municipal, provincial and federal politicians frequently show up at this event, usually as part of the parade and/or to hand out Canadian flags.
+This event includes a parade, various booths, food trucks, and a huge barbecued salmon sale in front of the Steveston Community Centre.

-An annual Richmond Maritime Festival has been held at the Britannia Shipyard, National Historic Site every August since 2004.
+An annual Richmond Maritime Festival has been held at the Britannia Shipyards National Historic Site every August since 2004.
 It is a family event that celebrates the region's maritime heritage with live entertainment, ships, exhibits and demonstrations.

+Many indoor and outdoor art exhibitions are hosted by Richmond Arts Coalition (RAC) throughout the year.
+The RAC hosts Richmond arts events, connects the public to artists and events, provides artist opportunities, nominate awards, funds performers to specific events, stimulates arts projects, and advocate for arts issues, performances, education, creation, and exhibition activities.